DarkGhostHunter/Laraguard/README.md

 Laraguard automatically uses the [`Confirm2FACodeController`](src/Http/Controllers/Confirm2FACodeController.php) to handle the form view and the code confirmation for you.

 Alternatively, [you can point your own controller actions](#confirmation-middleware) to handle the form view and confirmation.
-Better yet, you can start with using the [`Confirms2FACode`](src/Http/Controllers/Confirms2FACode.php) trait to avoid reinventing the wheel.
+Better yet, you can start with the [`Confirms2FACode`](src/Http/Controllers/Confirms2FACode.php) trait to avoid reinventing the wheel.

 ## Validation

-Sometimes you may want to manually trigger a TOTP validation in any part of your application.
+Sometimes you may want to manually trigger a TOTP validation in any part of your application for the authenticated user.
 You can validate a TOTP code for the authenticated user using the `totp_code` rule.

 ```php
 public function checkTotp(Request $request)